 Estimating Our Expenses and Setting a Target

-When we estimate the expenses that we can expect while traveling, we have to take into account a number of overarching factors for the unique circumstances of our family adventure trip.
-You will need to do the same for whatever adventure you are planning.
+When we estimate the expenses we can expect while traveling, we must take into account a number of overarching factors for the unique circumstances of our family adventure.
+You’ll need to do the same for whatever adventure you’re planning.

 Some major factors affecting our budget include: